Skip to main content

 Overview

-Modern mobile devices, including Android 15 and later, and most iPhones, feature a 'safe-area' insets at the top and bottom of the screen. as plugin frames extend to the very bottom of the screen, they can overlap with this safe-area inset.
+Modern iOS and Android mobile devices feature 'safe-area' insets at the top and bottom of the screen. as plugin frames extend to the very top and bottom of the screen, they can overlap with these safe-area insets.
 If not handled correctly, this overlap can lead to user interface issues within your plugins.
-Buildfire will automatically apply padding to the body of every plugin.
-In addition, an HTML attribute will be applied to devices that use safe areas.
-This will be sufficient for most plugins, but not all.
-To disable the padding, override the padding-bottom of the body tag, using !important.

 What are Safe Areas?